piyushmanglani08/piyushmanglani08/README.md

 [![alt text][6.1]][6]

-- 🔭 I’m currently working on my health.
+- 🔭 I’m a Graduate student at Cleveland States University
-- 🌱 I’m currently learning a lot about working with Web Technologies.
+- 🌱 I’m currently working on Data Structures and ALgorithm.
-- 👯 I’m looking to collaborate on Machine Learning Projects
+- 👯 I’m working on a Movie Recommendation Engine.
-- 🤔 I’m looking for help with getting started with open source projects.
+- 🤔 I’m looking for summer internships.
-- 💬 Ask me about books.
+- 💬 Ask me about books and coffee.
-- 📫 How to reach me: piyushmanglani08@gmail.com
+- 📫 How to reach me: piyushmanglani08@gmail.com, p.manglani@vikes.csuohio.edu
 - 😄 Pronouns: He/Him
-- ⚡  Something about me : I love to read.
+- ⚡  Something about me : I'm passionate about technology and I can talk about it for hours.
+Trust me!!!